Osei-Sarpong/pdsnd_github/README.md

 counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

+# Additionally
+The last part of the program asks the user if they would like to view some raw data and shows five lines of raw data upon request.

 ### Files used